Goutham-1610/parser-2/README.md

 # 🧠 Resume Parser & Auth API (FastAPI + MongoDB)

-This project is designed to support a **mechanical engineering recruitment system**, particularly for sectors like **automotive, aerospace, and manufacturing**.
-It uses FastAPI and MongoDB to provide a backend API that handles:

-- **Resume parsing** to extract structured engineering profiles
-- **Authentication system** for secure access
-- Designed to support automated applicant tracking and filtering for technical job roles
+This project is a backend API built with FastAPI and MongoDB to support **automated resume parsing, user authentication**, and **role-based candidate filtering**.
+It is suitable for recruitment systems across all domains such as IT, healthcare, engineering, finance, etc.

 ---